The conveniences of modern life make it easy for your kids to withdraw during winter when the snow flies and the temperatures chill your bones.

 If you need tips, though, spend some time on iceshanty.com, a community of ice fishermen.
 Or check with your state Department of Environmental Conservation, such as this one in New York.

-It may initially strike you that ice fishing for most kids may not hold the same excitement than a downhill ski run.
+It may initially strike you that ice fishing for most kids may not hold the same excitement as a downhill ski run.

 That’s a fair point.